On equivariant topological modular forms: Abelian group objects in -categories

-\begin{example} Every object in $\Orb^{\ab}$ has naturally the structure of an abelian group object.
-Indeed, the classifying stack functor $\B\colon\CptLie\to\Stk_\i$ preserves products and every abelian compact Lie group defines an abelian group object in the category of compact Lie groups. \end{example}
+\begin{example} Let $\Orb^{\ab}\subset\Orb$ denote the full subcategory consisting of the abelian orbits, i.e.\ those orbits of the form $\BB G$ for $G$ an abelian compact Lie group.
+Every such $\BB G$ has naturally the structure of an abelian group object: The classifying stack functor $\B\colon\CptLie\to\Stk_\i$ preserves products and every abelian compact Lie group defines an abelian group object in the category of compact Lie groups. \end{example}